PEANUTS: NOT HEALTHY FOR PARROTSBy Sally Blanchard

 In Almost Every Seed Mix When I look through parrot seed mixes - particularly those in the chain pet stores - they are full of animal grade peanuts.
 Just because peanuts are in almost every seed mix that you can buy, doesn't mean they are healthy for our parrots.
-If you buy a parrot seed mix with peanuts - take them out and feed them to the squirrels out side.
-Start feeding quality human grade nuts such as almonds, pistachios, pecans, walnuts and if you have a big macaw macadamias and Brazil nuts.
+If you buy a parrot seed mix with peanuts - take them out and feed them to the squirrels outside.
+Start feeding quality human-grade nuts such as almonds, pistachios, pecans, walnuts and if you have big macaw macadamias.
+They are expensive but most macaws love them.
 These nuts also have better nutrition than peanuts.
 Almonds have some calcium and pistachios have some vitamin A. Peanuts are not really even nuts - they are legumes and grow in the ground.
 They can grow aflatoxins during the growing and drying process.
-Animal grade peanuts are a common food for pigs but even human grade peanuts may be problematic.
+Animal grade peanuts are a common food for pigs but even human-grade peanuts may be problematic.